Meet Ann Zeise:

-Ann is still going strong and helping those looking to home school their children with her over 1000 pages of homeschool information, links, jokes, how to pages, clubs, homeschooling state laws, history of homeschooling, and a plethora of educational support for homeschoolers.
-From how to make Polymers from common household ingredients to how to start homeschooling.
-Besides keeping up generally with homeschool issues you can find her on Facebook and she is currently involved in moving her very old website to a totally updated and new website. https://www.facebook.com/ann.zeise.
+Ann is still going strong and helping those looking to home school their children with her over 2000 pages of homeschool information, links, jokes, how-to articles, homeschool support groups, homeschooling state laws, history of homeschooling, and a plethora of educational support for homeschoolers.
+From how to make Gak from common household ingredients to how to start homeschooling.
+She is currently involved in updating her website with a more contemporary feel.
+Besides keeping up generally with homeschool issues you can find her on Facebook.
+Come follow her on https://www.facebook.com/a2zhomeschooling.

 What’s a homeschooling mom to do when her youngest child heads off to college?

-For Ann Zeise, whose son Scott just finished up his sophomore year at the University of Hawaii , the homeschooling adventure is not over yet.
+For Ann Zeise, whose son Scott graduated from the University of Hawaii , the homeschooling adventure is not over yet.
 She still reigns supreme at her authoritative Web site, sharing her widely admired expertise about homeschooling resources.

-Drop by her popular site, A to Z Home’s Cool, to find almost any kind of homeschooling information, but first heed the posted WARNING: “Before entering this homeschool site, be sure small children are safely occupied, you have gone to the bathroom, and have plenty of snacks on hand.
+You are on her popular site, A to Z Home’s Cool, where you find almost any kind of homeschooling information, but first heed this WARNING: “Before entering this homeschool site, be sure small children are safely occupied, you have gone to the bathroom, and have plenty of snacks on hand.
 This is a large education site with lots to read and do!”

 Her judgment about “what to do” has proved sound.
-At the time of this interview, the site had over 11 million unique visitors since she started tracking visitors in 1999, and now gets over 800,000 page views per month.
-On average, each visitor views about 2.5 pages per visit, which is a very high average in the Web world.
+At the time of this interview, the site had over 125 million unique visitors since she started tracking visitors in 1999, and now gets over 1,800,000 unique visitors per year.
+On average, each visitor views about 2.8 pages per visit, which is a very high average in the Web world.
 In Web terms, her site is “sticky”-its wide variety of compelling content helps to keep visitors on the site just a bit longer.

 A Natural Teacher

-HomeSchool Association of California members who frequent the group’s online mailing listare familiar with Zeise’s helpful and authoritative guidance.
+HomeSchool Association of California members who frequent the association’s Facebook group are familiar with Zeise’s helpful and authoritative guidance.
 Post a question asking about homeschooling resources, or requesting advice about an upcoming field trip, and you may be blessed with a long list of links and background history from her treasure trove of information on a variety of subjects.